Tarout Island: History

 Tarout's history dates back to pre-5000 BC.
-It is considered one of the most ancient sites that were inhabited by humans, as well as one of the oldest areas along the Arabian Peninsula.
+It is considered one of the most ancient sites that were inhabited by humans.

-Tarout was the heart of Dilmun Kingdom and had a major role in the history of the region since 3000 BC.
+Tarout was the heart of the Dilmun Kingdom and had a major role in the history of the region since 3000 BC.
 Human habitation in this area over the centuries was very large and archaeological discoveries were found until recently, which is rare in most parts of the world's archaeological sites.

 The Island had a significant role in trade activity in the entire Persian Gulf region.
 It was a central point for trade between Mesopotamia and along the coastal areas in the east of the Arabian Peninsula.
 Its strong relationships with many of the urbanized areas along the region were well known.

 The Christian practice that a marriage was only valid if blessed by a priest was first mandated by a synod of Christians living in the region held in Darin in 676 CE by Patriarch George I—chief bishop of the Church of the East, one of the two main churches of the Syriac Christian tradition.